vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

 docker compose up
 ```

-This startup may take a minute or two since it may need to download containers over the network.
+This startup may take a minute or two since it may need to download images over the network.
 So have a few sips of that tea, coffee, or water you might have on hand!
 Next, move on and examine this infrastructure as it relates to the example app.

 ### Prometheus Setup

 On the application-facing side of Prometheus, you will configure a set of [scrape configurations](https://prometheus.io/docs/prometheus/latest/configuration/configuration/) for ingesting the application's `/actuator/prometheus` endpoint.

-The specific scrape configuration for [] is listed below:
+The specific scrape configuration for the example application is listed below:

 ```yaml
 global: